cameroncuster/caffe_assessment/README.md

 ## Documentation ##
 The documentation for the Caffe product is lacking.
-The code appears to be well documented on the cover because the repository is decorated with a professional README and a few other documentes describing the process of installing, viewing the documentation, building the applciation, and contributing to Caffe; however beneath the surface in the actual source code there exists little documentation internally.
+The code appears to be well documented on the cover because the repository is decorated with a professional README and a few other documents describing the process of installing, viewing the documentation, building the application, and contributing to Caffe; however, beneath the surface in the actual source code there exists little documentation internally.
 The code is tightly compacted with no description for a new user.